particle-iot/docs/src/content/javascript.md

 ![LOGINB]({{assets}}/images/spark-login-button.png)

-If you are using SparkJS in the browser and want a dead simple way to log in to a Spark account to get your devices, the following instructions will give you a "Login to Spark" button to open a login modal.
+If you are using ParticleJS in the browser and want a dead simple way to log in to a Spark account to get your devices, the following instructions will give you a "Login to Spark" button to open a login modal.

 Add an empty div with "spark-login" id where you want the "Login to Spark" button to be rendered.